Farmer-Eds-Shed/Silage-Calculator/README.md

 # Silage Calculator

-Silage Calculator is a winter feed budget tool to help farmers ensure that they have an appropriate stock of silage feed for the comming winter.
+Silage Calculator is a winter feed budget tool to help farmers ensure that they have an appropriate stock of silage feed for the coming winter.
 While it is most important that a farm has enough feed for the cattle housed over the winter it is also important not to carry too much more than required, as silage has a limited storage life especially in the form of bales.
 This tool can aid in planning of what additional feed will be required or if cattle or silage should be bought / sold to avoid wastage.

 The link to the live site can be found here - [Silage Calculator](https://farmer-eds-shed.github.io/Silage-Calculator/)

 ![Am I Responsive Image](Docs/Readme_img/responsive-site.png)

+# Design

+The site has a somewhat minimalist theme which suits its utilitarian function.
+The overall look should seem familiar to most farmers who are generally accustomed to entering data through spreadsheets and online forms.
+The calculations used are based on a [silage planner](https://www.teagasc.ie/media/website/publications/2018/Fodder-Plan-18.pdf) created by [Teagasc](https://www.teagasc.ie/).

+### Layout

+The site is a single page with 3 tabs.

+- Stock to be Housed.
+- Silage Available.
+- Winter Outlook.

 ## Features

 - **Stock to be Housed**

-  - Calculates the total silage requirment for cattle by type/age in both tonnes and bales.
+  - Calculates the total silage requirements for cattle by type/age in both tonnes and bales.

 - **Silage Available**